How do I speed up my machine? By adding an SSD

 How do I speed up my Machine? is a question I am often asked.
 Sometimes, it just needs a cleanup.
 Also, sometimes it might be a mechanical issue, it all depends.
 However, there is one thing you can do to speed up your machine which will give it the single biggest speed increase I know and that is to put a solid-state hard drive inside.

 Solid-state hard drives will make your computer work a lot faster.
 An awful lot faster, to be sure.

 It’s amazing the number of computers supplied today where the processor CPU is not really up to the job.
-Obviously this isn’t the fault of the customer because most people don’t know the difference in which processor is better than another.
-This the fault of manufacturers.
+Obviously, this isn’t the fault of the customer because most people don’t know the difference in which processor is better than another.
+This is the fault of manufacturers.
 I know these computers are always built to a price but really manufactures?
 In my opinion, it just seems that they are trying to make the most amount of money, for the least work.

 Anyway, rant about manufacturers over.

 As I was saying an SSD, (solid-state drive) is a lot quicker than HDD, (hard disk drive).
 Look at this video below where I’ve taken two machines one with an SSD and the other with a normal standard HDD and press the power button at the same time.
 You can see how much quicker the SSD machine boots.
 In this case, 16 seconds.
 Also, it’s not just the booting time.
 Indeed, files and documents load quicker.
 And programs load quicker.
 In fact, everything.

 How do I speed up my Machine – effects of an SSD